Back

 A 121-patient retrospective on periorbital HA filler (mean 0.9 ml per orbital complex, reinjected at about six months).
 Satisfaction was 86% after the first session, 91% after the second, and 100% after the third — the technique is dose-dependent, not one-and-done (Carruthers et al., 2008).

-Laser resurfacing can remove the deepest and most complex lower eyelid wrinkles in addition to correcting puffy lower eyelids.
-It is usually used for the most persistent lower eyelid problems.
-CO2 laser resurfacing is usually combined with blepharoplasty for the best results.
-(18)implants.6
+Laser resurfacing clears the deepest, most stubborn lower eyelid wrinkles on top of correcting the puffiness, so it tends to be reserved for the most persistent cases.
+CO2 resurfacing is usually combined with blepharoplasty for the best result.18 6

 References